-PLEASE NOTE THAT I AM NOT TAKING CUSTOM ORDERS AT THIS TIME, AND THAT I DO NOT ALLOW RESERVATIONS.
+PLEASE NOTE THAT I AM NOT TAKING CUSTOM ORDERS AT THIS TIME (SLOTS AND WAIT LIST OPENING IN 2019), AND THAT I DO NOT ALLOW RESERVATIONS.

 Future dates and times that new work is hitting the shop can be found here.